 Do not apply directly to UNESCO; contact your country's National Commission for UNESCO to express your interest in being your country’s candidate for this prize.

 If you belong to a national association for the advancement of science or any other science association, including science writers or scientific journalists, inform them of your interest in applying for this prize.

 The prize is awarded biennially.
-The closing date for the submission of applications is 15 June 2013.
-Candidatures should be sent to UNESCO, Division for Science Policy and Sustainable Development, Natural Sciences Sector, UNESCO, 1, rue Miollis, 75732 Paris Cedex 15, France.
+The closing date for the submission of applications is 12 July 2013.
+Candidatures should be sent to UNESCO, Division for Science Policy and Capacity-Building, Natural Sciences Sector, UNESCO, 1, rue Miollis, 75732 Paris Cedex 15, France.

 Each nomination shall be accompanied by a written recommendation, which shall include five copies of the following documents, in English or French: